barumau/panlingue/eng/eske_i_jawabe.md

 ## Grammar

-#### Is Pandunia a pidgin or a creole?
+#### Is Panlingue a pidgin or a creole?

 Pidgins and creoles are _natural_ contact languages.
-Pandunia is a _constructed_ contact language.
+Panlingue is a _constructed_ contact language.
-So the answer is no, Pandunia is not a real pidgin or a creole.
+So the answer is no, Panlingue is not a real pidgin or a creole.
 However, it is characterized by many of the same features as pidgins and creoles.

-The following is a list of characteristic features of pidgins and creoles that apply for Pandunia too.
+The following is a list of characteristic features of pidgins and creoles that apply for Panlingue too.

 1. Lack of grammatical complexity
    - No definite or indefinite article